StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 # Tinbus
-The main characteristic of tinbus are:
+Tinbus is not...
+1. An efficient protocol for transferring data

+Tinbus is...
+1. Can be implemented with a standard UART
+1. Low speeds
+1. Shared bus
+1. Half duplex
+1. Easy to implement
+1. Power and Data over 2 wires (Signal and Ground)

+The protocol is intended to provide a simple method to connect devices on a bus.

+## Physical Layer
-1. Requires a bus that provides a logical OR of the dominant signal (LINBUS, CANBUS, SAE J1708, Open collector)
+Tinbus may be used with any physical layer that provides a logical OR of the dominant signal sent by devices on the bus.
+Examples of compatible physical layers are:

-1. Compatible with standard UART signalling (8N1 : 8 data bits, no parity and one stop bit)
+1. Tinbus (power and data over 2 wires)
+1. Open collector or drain
+1. Linbus line driver
+1. Canbus line driver
+1. SAE J1708 (which uses RS485 line driver)

+The physical layer configuration will determine the maximum data rate of the bus.

+The Tinbus physical layer is designed to provide power and data over 2 wires.
+To achieve this the electrical signal is active for at least 80 % of the time.
+This allows for power to be provided to the devices on the bus.

+The physical layer of Tinbus is designed to be compatible with standard UART signalling and uses 8 data bits, no parity and one stop bit.
+Each bit in the message is encoded using one UART character (either 0xFF (for 1) or 0xEF (for 0)).
+Consequently the data rate is reduced to 1/10 of the baud rate.
+The transmission of a zero bit is dominant.

+## Data Link Layer

+### Framing

+Each frame is encoded using a modified Consistent Overhead Byte Stuffing (COBS) algorithm.
+Data frames are limited to 254 bytes in length and are delimitedted by a null (0x00) character.
+The COBSM encoding ensures that there are no nulls (0x00) in the message.

-1. Uses Media access is CSMA/NDA (Carrier Sense Multiple Access / Non Destructive Arbitration)
+1. Uses Media access is CSMA/NDA (Carrier Sense Multiple Access with Non Destructive Arbitration)
 1. Does not require a bus master or controller
 1. Can provide power and data over only two wires (Signal and Ground)
 1. Clocks can be +/-33% when the timing is not implemented with a standard UART